xarray/osgverse/README.md

 12. osgVerse_Test_Compressing: a test for KTX texture compression (DXT / ETC) and Draco geometry compressing.
 13. osgVerse_Test_Thread: a test for using the Marl thread task scheduler along with osgViewer.
 14. osgVerse_Test_Volume_Rendering: a test for different methods to implement volume rendering.
-15. osgVerse_Test_MultiView_Shader: a test for using geometry shader to implement multi-view rendering.
+15. osgVerse_Test_Symbols: a test for displaying massive symbols with icons and texts.
+16. osgVerse_Test_Tween_Animation: a test for tween animations, like path and data-driven animations.
-16. Deprecated tests:
+17. Deprecated tests:
   - osgVerse_Test_FastRtt: a quick test for using newly-introduced RTT draw callback.
   - osgVerse_Test_Obb_KDop: a quick test for creating a model's obb/kdop bounding volume.
   - osgVerse_Test_CubeRtt: a quick test for render-to-cubemap (6 faces) demonstaration.
   - osgVerse_Test_Indirect_Draw: a demo program to demonstrate how to use indirect drawing of OpenGL 4.x.
   - osgVerse_Test_Tesselation: a demo program to demonstrate how to use tessellation shaders of OpenGL 4.x.
-27. TBD...
+  - osgVerse_Test_MultiView_Shader: a test for using geometry shader to implement multi-view rendering.

 #### OSG-style Plugins
 1. osgdb_verse_ept: a plugin for massive point cloud paging and rendering based on Entwine.